 Function : XAudio2_Initialize

 What is DirectX?
 Think of it as a bundle of support files that help games run better, provided by Microsoft (for free).
-Anyway, you can download the latest version of DirectX here.
+Anyway, you need to install the full DirectX package.
+You can download it here: DirectX End-User Runtime Web Installer (284 KB).
+This installer promises to install all the legacy files that correct issues such as this XAudio2 error.

 Setting up the BIOS